remix-run/remix/docs/guides/manual-mode.md

 ### 1.b ESM: `import` cache busting

 Unlike CJS, ESM doesn't give you direct access to the import cache.
-To workaround this, you can use a timestamp query parameter to force ESM to treat the import as a new module.
+To work around this, you can use a timestamp query parameter to force ESM to treat the import as a new module.

 ```js
 import * as fs from "node:fs";